 Email: Please begin subject with "STAT 5301"; use my OSU email morrison.1043@osu.edu and avoid using the Carmen email tool.
 In order to protect your privacy, all course email correspondence must be conducted using your valid OSU name.# email account: any email from a non-OSU account will not be answered.
 I will attempt to answer emails within 48 hours, however, due to the large volume of emails this may not always be possible.
 Before writing an email, check whether the question has already been answered in the syllabus, the notes, or the textbook.
-Also please consider whether your question would be best answered in person during office hours.
 I will sometimes receive questions via email regarding homework problems or clarifications: if your question may be helpful to other students, I will anonymously but verbatim along with my answer in the Discussions section on the class Carmen page.

-Extra help: Graduate teaching assistants (GTAs) for Stat 3201, 3202, 3301, 3302, 3303 and 4620 will hold their office hours in the Data Analytics Learning Center (DALC) in Pomerene 151.
-The hours during which the GTA for our course will hold office hours can be found at the top of the syllabus.
-You can meet with the GTA for our course in the DALC during his or her office hours to discuss questions you have about the course material, homework assignments, R, etc.
+Extra help: The hours during which the GTA for our course will hold office hours can be found at the top of the syllabus.
+You can meet with the GTA for our course during his or her office hours to discuss questions you have about the course material, homework assignments, R, etc.